 - To shift all the subtitles in case they are not in sync with the video, click Start at at the top left of the timeline, and then input the new start point and click OK or drag the cursor (blue vertical line) in the timeline.

 - To delete a subtitle, click x at the top right of the subtitle field.
-To delete all subtitles, click Delete all at the top left of the timeline (this option is available when you have more than 5 subtitles).
+To delete all subtitles, click the Delete icon at the top right of the subtitles panel.

 Use a zoom slider at the top right of the timeline to zoom in and out on the timeline.